ionos-cloud/crossplane-provider-ionoscloud/docs/README.md

 **Note:**
 * You can overwrite the default IONOS Cloud API endpoint, by setting the credentials to: `credentials="{\"host_url\":\"${IONOS_API_URL}\"}"`.
 * You can also set the `IONOS_API_URL` environment variable in the `ControllerConfig` of the provider globally for all resources.
-The following snipped shows how to set it globally in the ControllerConfig:
+The following snippet shows how to set it globally in the ControllerConfig:

     ```bash
   cat <<EOF | kubectl apply -f -